- Fellowship - University of Michigan (2000-2001), Endocrine Surgery

-Shelby Holt, M.D., is a Professor in UT Southwestern Medical Center’s Department of Surgery, where she specializes in thyroid surgery and parathyroid surgery.
-Dr. Holt serves as the Chief of Endocrine Surgery at UT Southwestern.
+Shelby Holt, M.D., is a Professor in UT Southwestern Medical Center’s Department of Surgery, where she specializes in thyroid and parathyroid surgery.
+Dr. Holt serves as the Chief of the Division of Endocrine Surgery at UT Southwestern.

 As a faculty member, Dr. Holt is highly valued as a full time clinical educator and an expert in her field.
 She organized the First Annual Texas Endocrine Surgery symposium, a collaborative effort between the three University of Texas medical school campuses.
-She serves as a Co-Director of the Bimonthly Thyroid Cancer Conference at UT Southwestern, and she created the Multidisciplinary Thyroid Tumor Group.
+She serves as Director of the Bimonthly Thyroid Cancer Conference at UT Southwestern, and she created the Multidisciplinary Thyroid Tumor Group.
 In the Department of Surgery at UT Southwestern, she serves as the Director of the Taskforce on Diversity, Equity, and Inclusion, as well as the senior faculty advisor for the Women in Surgery Program.

-Dr. Holt is a Fellow of the American College of Surgeons, as well as a member of multiple professional organizations including the American College of Surgeons, the American Association of Endocrine Surgeons, the American Association of Clinical Endocrinologists, the Western Surgical Association, the Texas Surgical Society, the Association of Women's Surgeons, and the Parkland Surgical Society.
+Dr. Holt is a Fellow of the American College of Surgeons, as well as a member of multiple professional organizations including the American Association of Endocrine Surgeons, the American Thyroid Association, the American Association of Clinical Endocrinologists, the Western Surgical Association, the Texas Surgical Society, the Association of Women's Surgeons, and the Parkland Surgical Society.

 In 2018, she was named a Super Doctor by Texas Monthly.
-In 2010, D Magazine recognized Dr. Holt with a Best Doctor award.
-She has received numerous accolades for her teaching, including a Special Recognition for Outstanding Achievement in Resident Teaching in 2012, the prestigious Snyder-Laycock Scholar Award in 2017, and the Core Clerkship Student Teaching Award in Surgery in 2008.
+In 2010 and 2019-2022, D Magazine recognized Dr. Holt with a Best Doctor award.
+She has received numerous accolades for her teaching, including the Junior Faculty Teaching Award in 2004, the Outstanding Achievement in Resident Teaching in 2012, the prestigious Snyder-Laycock Scholar Award in 2017, and the Core Clerkship Student Teaching Award in Surgery in 2008 and 2016.

 Meet Dr. Holt

 Endocrine surgeon Shelby Holt, M.D., performs nearly 400 thyroid and parathyroid surgeries each year, making her one of the highest volume, most experienced specialty trained endocrine surgeons in North Texas.
-Dr. Holt treats a wide range of thyroid and parathyroid diseases, including hyperparathyroidism, thyroid cancer, thyroid masses and tumors, and thyroid nodules.
+Dr. Holt treats a wide range of thyroid and parathyroid diseases, including hyperparathyroidism, thyroid cancer, and thyroid nodules.

 With thyroid and parathyroid surgery, the experience of the surgeon has a direct impact on patients’ outcomes.
 Dr. Holt’s expertise is validated by the large number of referrals she receives from other physicians, including highly complicated cases that other doctors can’t or won’t treat.

-A D Magazine Best Doctor, Dr. Holt prides herself on offering excellent patient care in addition to technical expertise.
+A D Magazine Best Doctor, Dr. Holt prides herself on offering comprehensive, compassionate patient care in addition to technical expertise.
 It’s one of the reasons she chose to focus on thyroid and parathyroid surgery.

 “It is very rewarding to make a significant impact on my patients’ lives with very well-tolerated endocrine surgical procedures, “she says.

 Dr. Holt was at the forefront of establishing UT Southwestern Medical Center’s multidisciplinary thyroid cancer conference and the multidisciplinary thyroid tumor program to discuss research and treatment options to achieve patient-focused solutions.
-She also runs a multidisciplinary tumor clinic where she monitors and treats endocrine cancer patients.
+She also coordinates a multidisciplinary tumor clinic where she monitors and treats endocrine cancer patients.

-“We have dedicated radiologists and pathologists who are experts at imaging and diagnosing thyroid and parathyroid diseases and cancer – a critical first stop in the treatment process.
+“We have dedicated radiologists, endocrinologists, and pathologists who are experts at imaging and diagnosing thyroid and parathyroid diseases and cancer – a critical first stop in the treatment process.
 We all work together as a team to provide the best patient care,” Dr. Holt says.

 As a surgical resident at UT Southwestern, Dr. Holt was encouraged to specialize in endocrine surgery.
-After fellowship training at the Mayo Clinic and the University of Michigan, she joined UT Southwestern’s faculty and is now the Chief of Endocrine Surgery.
+After fellowship training at the Mayo Clinic and the University of Michigan, she joined UT Southwestern’s faculty and is now the Chief of the Division of Endocrine Surgery.

 Dr. Holt credits her team’s multidisciplinary approach to care as key to the success they’ve achieved at UT Southwestern.

 In her research, Dr. Holt constantly seeks better ways to treat patients.
-She studies parathyroid surgery outcomes and long-term monitoring of thyroid cancer patients.
+She studies parathyroid and thyroid surgery outcomes and multidisciplinary approaches to the management of benign and malignant thyroid disease.